Shuaishuail-mun/CollectionClient/README.md

 # Diary Project
 The front-end of the Diary website which is written in React.
-This webiste is used to keep a diary.
+This website is used to keep a diary.
 Users can post and share their own diaries and comment on someone else's diaries.
 ## Homepage
 This page shows the newly posted diaries as well as the most popular diaries. ![image](https://user-images.githubusercontent.com/57474978/149649488-cd59cc94-ebef-44ea-8871-ca05d43c4c7f.png)
 ![image](https://user-images.githubusercontent.com/57474978/149649501-04b51a63-571a-43df-80c0-5db97298c255.png)